asamonek/asamonek.github.io/05papers.markdown

 permalink: /papers/
 ---

+- Samonek, A. (2022) The New European Identity and Its Reception in Central and Eastern Europe, in: <i>Central and Eastern European Forum for Legal, Political, and Social Theory Yearbook ”Political Imagination and Utopian Energies in Central and Eastern Europe” </i> (eds.
+Jan Géryk and Petr Agha), Peter Lang, forthcoming.
+[Email for early access]

+- Samonek, A. & Pietrzyk-Reeves, D. (2022).
+Measuring Civil Society: Lessons from Central and Eastern Europe, <i>Communist and Post-Communist Studies</i>, forthcoming.
+[Email for early access]

 - Samonek, A. (2021).
 How is Political Privacy Different from Personal Privacy?
 An Argument from Democratic Governance, <i>Diametros</i>, 18(70), 2021, 64-77.
 DOI: https://doi.org/10.33392/diam.1544. <a href="https://diametros.uj.edu.pl/diametros/article/view/1544">[See pdf]</a>